Report an Incident, Complaint or Crime

 Fayette Campus Incident Reporting

-This can be done immediately following the incident by calling the Fayette Police Department (425-3500), Director of the Counseling Center (5208) or Director of Residence Life (5765).
-If you decide at a later date to report an incident that recently took place, you can contact the Director of the Counseling Center (5208).
+This can be done immediately following the incident by calling the Fayette Police Department (563-425-3500), Behavioral Intervention Team (BIT) ([email protected]), Counseling Office (Confidential reporting contact [email protected]) or Director of Residence Life & Student Engagement/Chief Conduct Officer (x5765).
+Remember, you can decide at a later date to report an incident that took place.
+Please note that the Fayette Police Chief also serves as a member of the BIT

 The reasons for reporting to the University: